Kopetzki/PIT_APP/README.md

 2. Start locally by going to http://127.0.0.1:8000/
 3. Set up an account and submit surveys

+For this production deployment, a newly registered user is automatically made an Admin which gives access to the Django Admin Dashboard.
+When deployed at a volunteer event, this automation can be turned off.
+This is how the system is designed to work, with newly registered users automatically being placed into the "Unapproved Users" group.
+In this deployment however, your registration will make you an Admin, granting access to all features available in the system.

 ![Admin User Guide](https://user-images.githubusercontent.com/46574970/89105668-2d5efb80-d3f1-11ea-8f08-c72432a6a5dd.png)

 ## Contributions